 Anyone who quit successfully is laughing in recognition of what I am saying here.
 I know because it is the most unexpected gain people experience.
 You usually TRY to quit to lose weight, to stop being a drunk ASSHOLE, to save money.
 No one says, “I wanna quit because I want to gain time!”
 So when you DO gain time, it is the oddest little bit of joy.

 WARNING: You will, initially, waste the time you gain because you are not used to it.
-What the hell are you supposed to do with yourself at 8am on a Saturday morning?
-Eventually you will plan ahead.
+What the hell are you supposed to do with yourself at 8 am on a Saturday morning?
+Eventually, you will plan ahead.
 Try new things.
-Go to gym.
-Make Saturday mornings your preferred time for going to the barber, etc. Initially it is weird to be well rested on a Saturday morning.
+Go to the gym.
+Make Saturday mornings your preferred time for going to the barber, etc. Initially, it is weird to be well-rested on a Saturday morning.